green-code-initiative/ecoCode-challenge/spotters.md

-### Are you web developer of Mobile developer ?
-Please follow instructions regarding to your challenge : ecoCode or ecoCode Mobile
+### Whether you are a web or mobile developer, follow the instructions for your challenge: ecoCode or ecoCode Mobile

 # ecoCode